vanus-labs/docs/blog/2023-02-05-github-slack/index.md

 • Line 2: Set which eventbus event the subscription handles.

-• Line 3: The sink parameter is the destination address to deliver the GitHub event processed by vanus.
+• Line 3: The sink parameter is the destination address to deliver the GitHub event processed by Vanus.

-• Line 4: Declare to create a transformer, which extracts the user name from the GitHub event, clicks on the star time, the current number of stars, the operation type, and other variables, edits it into a sentence, and delivers it to slack.
+• Line 4: Declare to create a transformer, which extracts the user name from the GitHub event, clicks on the star time, the current number of stars, the operation type, and other variables, edits it into a sentence, and delivers it to Slack.

 • Line 6: Declare user, and get the username of the dot star from the GitHub event.